marvin-gomez/life_expectancy/README.md

 Life expectancy (LE) is determined through statistical and actuarial methods that analyze a combination of individual and population-level factors to estimate the average remaining lifespan.
 These LE reports assess key elements such as medical history, lifestyle choices, age, gender, family health history, as well as socioeconomic and behavioral factors.

+**The Data**

+For this dataset, I analyzed 800 life expectancy reports from an unnamed underwriter.
+The data focuses exclusively on non-smoking individuals, using a non-tobacco-referenced mortality table, with ages ranging from 60 to 100 years.

 Key Life Expectancy Metrics:

 - Certificate Age: The individual's age on the date the certificate was issued.